Malwoiniak/AdverseDrugEventPipeline/README.md

 # AdverseDrugEventPipeline

-> Improving Understandability of Drug Safety Data.
-Design Principles for Drug Safety Dashboards
+> Drug Side Effect Checker - a Pharmacovigilance Dashboard Prototype for MSc thesis "Improving Understandability of Drug Safety Data.
+Design Principles for Drug Safety Dashboards" available at [link_to_thesis]

 ## Table of contents
 * [General info](#general-info)